multiOTP/multiotp/README.md

  * Change Log of released version
  * Content of the package
  * When and how can I use this package ?
+ * What is the prefix PIN option ?
+ * How the lockout of an account is working ?
+ * How to debug ?
  * How to install the multiOTP web service under Windows ?
  * How to install the multiOTP radius server under Windows ?
  * Configuring multiOTP with TekRADIUS or TekRADIUS LT under Windows